alerta/alerta-docs/_build/html/_sources/authentication.txt

 User Authorisation
 ------------------

-Google and GitHub OAuth2 are used for user authentication, not user authorisation.
+Google, GitHub and GitLab OAuth are used for user authentication, not user authorisation.
 Authentication proves that you are who you say you are.
 Authorization says that you are allowed to access what you have requested.

-To control who has access to Alerta you can restrict access to users with a :ref:`certain email domain name <allowed_email_domains>` by setting ``ALLOWED_EMAIL_DOMAINS`` or who belong to a :ref:`particular GitHub organisation <allowed_github_orgs>` by setting ``ALLOWED_GITHUB_ORGS``.
+To control who has access to Alerta you can restrict access to users with a :ref:`certain email domain name <allowed_email_domains>` by setting ``ALLOWED_EMAIL_DOMAINS`` when using Google OAuth2, or who belong to a :ref:`particular GitHub organisation <allowed_github_orgs>` by setting ``ALLOWED_GITHUB_ORGS`` when using GitHub OAuth, or who belong to a :ref:`particular GitLab group <allowed_gitlab_groups>` by setting ``ALLOWED_GITLAB_GROUPS`` when using GitLab OAuth2.

 For those situations where it is not possible to group users in this way it is possible to selectively allow access on a per-user basis.
-How this is done depends on whether you are using Google or GitHub as OAuth2 provider for user login.
+How this is done depends on whether you are using Google, GitHub, GitLab or Twitter as OAuth2 provider for user login.

 Per-User Authorisation using Google
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~